Cleft Lip & Cleft Palate

 Treatment for Cleft Lips and Cleft Palates in Walnut Creek, CA

-During the consultation, Dr. Karas and his team will evaluate your child’s oral health and take 3D scans to get a more detailed look at the facial structures.
+During the consultation, Dr. Karas, Dr. Williams, and their team will evaluate your child's oral health and take 3D scans to get a more detailed look at the facial structures.
 Then, he will design a treatment plan that is unique to your child’s needs.
-Dr. Karas and his surgical team offer many anesthesia options to keep your child as comfortable as possible during any type of surgical procedure.
+Dr. Karas, Dr. Williams, and their surgical team offer many anesthesia options to keep your child as comfortable as possible during any type of surgical procedure.

 A cleft lip requires 1–2 surgeries, the first performed before the infant is 3 months old.
 Your surgeon will close the separation to restore muscle function to the upper lip.
 An additional procedure may be required later on to improve the appearance and function of the nasal passages.
 Traces of the cleft typically vanish completely during the teenage years once facial growth has finished.